dennisss/dacha/pkg/cnc/machines/voron_0/index.md

 To make the cable, you want to use cables that are rated for many flexes over time at the 3d printer's chamber temperature.

 - Recommended cable is the Igus `CFBUS.065` model (comes with all 4 wires in one)
+    - Cut off a 240mm piece of cable.
 - Print 4 of the [xt30-cable-relief.stl](./toolboard/xt30-cable-relief.stl) parts and hotglue them around the cable ends after soldering on the connectors.

 ### Bed Board